-In class, if a child causes a disturbance that threatens the safety and well being of others, the class teacher should ask a Teaching Assistant to escort that child to the appropriate Phase Leader's classroom for 'time out'.
-If the child refuses to leave, the class teacher should escort their class out of the classroom and send for a member of the Senior Management Team.
+In class, if in the unlikely event that a child causes a disturbance that threatens the safety and well being of others, the class teacher should ask a Teaching Assistant to escort that child to the appropriate Phase Leader's classroom for 'time out'.
+If the child refuses to leave, the class teacher should escort their class out of the classroom and send for a member of the SLT.
 The child will then be escorted to the 'Learning Support Unit' using 'Positive Handling' techniques.